-11.2 Progression and Programme Transfer Panel
+4.7.1.4 Progression and Programme Transfer Panel

 As detailed above, students who wish to change programme must provide a supporting statement.
-This should be should be several paragraphs on why the student would like to change programme, how this relates to any previous study they have done, and how it will help the student's future career aspirations.
+This should be several paragraphs on why the student would like to change programme, how this relates to any previous study they have done, and how it will help the student's future career aspirations.

-The supporting statement will be considered by the Programme Transfer Panel and must be approved in order for the transfer to be permitted on visa compliance grounds.
+The supporting statement will be considered by the Programme Transfer Panel and must be approved in order for the transfer to be permitted on immigration compliance grounds.